I wonder what song will make my kids think of their mom after I’m gone.

 But we don’t choose these things, do we.
 It’s completely up to the way a random moment gets wedged into our memories, the way our subconscious finds a connection to a string of notes or lyrics that just feel like someone we love.
 Or lost.
 Or miss.

-They live inside the music of Sting and U2 and The Killers and Garth Brooks and Billy Joel and Uncle Tupelo and Muse and Edith Piaf and Bruce Springsteen and Kenny Rogers and Peter, Paul & Mary and on and on and on, and they will be in those singers’ hooks long past the day I’m not around anymore to hear them.
+They live inside the music of Lyle Lovett and U2, The Killers, Paul Simon, Billy Joel and Uncle Tupelo, Muse and Edith Piaf and Bruce Springsteen, Kenny Rogers and Peter, Paul & Mary and on and on and on, and they will be in those singers’ hooks long past the day I’m not around anymore to hear them.
 Music is bigger and louder and stronger and longer than any of us, and it bears far more than we know how to hold and express on our own, thank god.
 All I can do is keep listening and, when someone’s face appears, smile at them, sing to them, send an intention of love and light in their direction and, whenever possible, reach out and tell them, like I did with Amy, that I see their face in the notes.

 I bet that, too, is a nice thing to hear.